gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Update Media (archive/approve) for the given entity.
+Use this API to update media (archive/approve) for an entity.

 *Success Response:*

-ok
+Success.

 Schema: `UpdateResponse`